Coronavirus digest: Unvaccinated banned from some German Christmas markets | DW | 17.11.2021

 "The dramatic situation in our clinics and the exponentially rising infection numbers leave me no choice," Munich Mayor Dieter Reiter (SDP) told Bavarian radio.

-German football is following a similar path to Hamburg's Christmas market, with this weekend's Berlin derby between Union and Hertha set to take place with only those recently recovered or vaccinated against COVID-19 in attendance, the German capital's department for sport has declared.
+German football is following a similar path to Hamburg's Christmas market, with this weekend's Berlin derby between Union and Hertha set to take place with only those recently recovered from or vaccinated against, COVID-19, in attendance, the German capital's department for sport has declared.

 On Monday, data from the Robert Koch Institute of infectious diseases (RKI) showed that the number of new cases per 100,000 had hit 303, the highest it has been since the pandemic began.